-Cardston County’s Land Use Bylaw (Bylaw No. 443/98) establishes two categories of development permit.
+Cardston County's Land Use Bylaw (Bylaw No. 443/98) establishes two categories of the development permit.
 Permitted Uses in the Land Use Bylaw may be processed by administration without the need for approval from the Municipal Planning Commission.
 Discretionary Uses in the Land Use Bylaw must be approved by the Municipal Planning Commission.

-The County’s Development Officer may only process a development permit for a Permitted Use when that application is deemed to be complete.
-A list of approved applications will be submitted to the Municipal Planning Commission at each meeting for its review.
+The County's Development Officer may only process a development permit for a Permitted Use when that application is deemed to be complete.
+A list of approved applications will be submitted to the Municipal Planning Commission at each meeting for review.